atljoseph/flourish-challenge/ReadMe.md

 - strain route
 - base response and strain responses
 - base error and other errors
+- return 404 when no route is matched
+- data repository / access layer
+- mapping of strain dto to entity and back
+- lite and detail strain models
+- repurpose etl to insert with dto instead of entity
+- create route method / business for get all strains
+- create route method / business for get strain by id
+- return error when strain by id not found in db
+- return error when strain by id is invalid
 -

-# Todo
+# Tasks Todo

 - strain business search strains
-- create data access / orm OR use controller to map entity to model? (expensive or cheap)
-- repurpose business to use orm ?
-- create routes / business for get
+- create route method for create
-- create routes / business for insert
+- create route method / business / repo for update
-- create routes / business for update
+- create route method / business / repo for search
-- add query param middleware?
-- add params to get for searching / update get business

-- tests project ?
+- Postman or the like
 - nodemon? / pm2? for multithreading
-- in-code documentation comments
+- in-code documentation comments - jsdoc